josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ## 4. Less is more

 A lot of these tips could be pretty well summarized as "less is more."
-Words I've often needed to hear: _not everything needs a transition_.

 It's easy to get carried away and make every single thing on the page animate in.
 (I've certainly been guilty of that.)
-But unless this is your personal website and you just feel like going a little crazy, too much movement can easily do more harm than good.

-It's easy to go overboard as you're laser-focused on making an animation as impressive as possible.
-However, when it comes to transitioning things with CSS, understated is usually better than overstated.
+But unless this is your personal website and you just feel like going a little wild, too much movement can easily do more harm than good.
+When it comes to transitioning things with CSS, understated is usually better than overstated.

 <CalloutPlusQuote>